Edited by Jane Gendron: May 29, 2019

 For those unfamiliar with the Summit Land Conservancy, chances are that if you've hiked, skied, pedaled, or simply enjoyed a view free of development in the Park City area, you've benefited from this organization's efforts.
 The 2,600 acres throughout Summit County it's protected includes part of Round Valley, land along the Weber River, and many sections of the Mid Mountain Trail, to name a few.
 Another 3,000 acres is expected to be acquired shortly, doubling the amount of acreage under the conservancy's stewardship.

 With the Summit Land Conservancy's popular annual Hops Hunters Hikes, participants can learn how to identify wild hops and other edible native plants while touring protected open space in and around Park City.
 (If you get really good, you may even be able to find hops in your own backyard and share them with other hop hunters through Project Noah, an app specifically designed for sharing photos of wild hops.)
-Two Hops Hunters Hikes were held in June.
-But, have no fear.
-There's still time to get in on the action by signing up for their next hikes which will take place:
+Here is the 2019 Hops Hunters Hikes schedule:

 And that's not all.
 When the hops mature at summer's end (late August), the Summit Land Conservancy will set a harvest date and invite hop hunters to come out once again to help with collecting the green, cone-like flowers.